khundmeer/TODO-Basic-API-/README.txt

 --create an interface: each controller should have an interface. (done)

 Postman
---make a postman collection.
+--make a postman collection. (done)
---make a docker image.
+--make a docker image.(compatability issue)
 --react app.